micans/pick/README.md

 ## SAM format support

-SAM support has seen a lot of recent development.
-This documentation section is not yet fully crystallised.

 SAM support is currently entirely focused on single-end reads.
 Aspects of paired-end alignment that do not depend on the paired-end / single-end dichotomy may be perfectly amenable to pick processing but none of it has been tested by me.